Egyptian Bread Fino Recipe

 - In a bowl, add the milk, sugar, water and yeast.
 Mix and leave aside for 10 minutes.

-- Cover the dough and let it rise for 1 and a half to two hours.
+- Cover the dough and let it rise for one and a half to two hours.
 Shape the dough into six equal balls.

-- Roll each ball to 6-inch wide and 9” long, you shouldn’t need to dust the working surface with flour.
-Roll into a 9” log and place on baking sheet.
+- Roll each ball to 6-inch wide and 9” long.
+You shouldn’t need to dust the working surface with flour.
+Roll into a 9” log and place on a baking sheet.

-- Cover the logs and let it rise again for one hour.
+- Cover the logs and let them rise again for one hour.

-- Place the loaves on a cooling rack.
+- Place the loaves on a cooling rack and store them in a Ziplock bag.

 Very soft and nice!
 Homemade bread is the best!